Updated on November 25th, 2022 by Bob Ciura

 Here are the five largest lithium-mining businesses:

-While the Chinese stocks cannot be invested in easily, the top three lithium-mining businesses do offer publicly traded shares:
+While the two Chinese stocks cannot be invested in easily, the other three lithium-mining businesses do offer publicly traded shares in the US:

 Lithium Mining Stock: Sociedad Quimica Y Minera de Chile (SQM)

-Sociedad Quimica Y Minera de Chile ADR, more succinctly known as SQM, is a Chilean commodities producer with operations in lithium, potassium fertilizers, iodine and solar salts.
-Last year the company generated $2.2 billion in revenues and $428 million in net income.
+Sociedad Quimica Y Minera de Chile ADR, more succinctly known as SQM, is a Chilean commodities producer specializing in lithium, potassium fertilizers, iodine, and solar salts.
+The company should produce just over $10 billion in revenue this year.

 Lithium Battery Stocks

-The producer side is fairly concentrated although recently China has been taking significant market share from the “Big 3.”
-On the application side, there are a wide variety of battery makers and the market share is still somwhat up for grabs.
+The producer side is relatively concentrated, although recently, China has been taking significant market share from the “Big 3.”
+On the application side, there are a wide variety of battery makers, and the market share is still somewhat up for grabs.

-Here’s a sampling of the top-10 lithium ion battery manufactures in the world according to ELE Times:
+Here’s a sampling of the top 10 lithium-ion battery manufacturers in the world:

 Lithium Battery Stock: Panasonic (PCRFY)

 Panasonic provides EV batteries for the world’s automakers, with Tesla (TSLA) as its most notable customer.
 However, this is only one portion of the Japanese business.
-Panasonic’s operating segments include Automotive & Industrial Systems (32%), Eco Solutions (18%), Connected Solutions (13%), Appliances (29%) and Other (8%).
+Panasonic’s operating segments include Automotive & Industrial Systems, Eco Solutions, Connected Solutions, Appliances, and Others.

 The Best Lithium Stocks

-In our view, SQM and Albemarle look the most interesting on the mining side due to their premium position in Chile – a position offering the deepest reserves coupled with high concentrations and ideal environment.
+In our view, SQM and Albemarle look like the most exciting lithium stocks on the mining side due to their premium position in Chile – a position offering the deepest reserves coupled with high concentrations and an ideal environment.

-While there very well could be many “winners” in the industry over the long-term, current investors will likely have to deal with substantial earnings volatility and high expectations in the short to intermediate term.
+While there very well could be many “winners” in the industry over the long term, current investors will likely have to deal with substantial earnings volatility and high expectations in short to intermediate term.
 This is further complicated because the battery business is generally a small piece of a conglomerate company.

 “Obvious prospects for physical growth in a business do not translate into obvious profits for investors.”